DuendeInexistente/Cirque/ShortStories.md

  "Really?"

- "Hard to when moonlighting."
+ "It's hard to when moonlighting."
 She rolled her eyes.
 "So dark, but it's the way things work."

  "Uh."

  "Not as many mares as you'd think."
 She seemed confused by this.

  "Cas?"
-Said Leaf, realizing that she hadn't even mentioned working before.
+Said Leaf, realizing that she hadn't even mentioned having a job before.

  "You know what do I want to do?"
 Asked Cas, "Do it on the day too."